 Impact Statistics:

-- 42% of users never complete initial setup requiring new credentials
+- 42% Of users never complete initial setup requiring new credentials

 - Average 3.7 minutes lost per session on login issues